 Enforcing Storage Engine¶

-Percona Server has implemented variable which can be used for enforcing the use of a specific storage engine.
+Percona Server for MySQL has implemented variable which can be used for enforcing the use of a specific storage engine.

 When this variable is specified and a user tries to create a table using an explicit storage engine that is not the specified enforced engine, he will get either an error if the